-Smiles for Children Dental Program
+Smiles For Children Dental Program

-DMAS implemented its new Smiles for Children dental program on July 1, 2005.
-Smiles for Children consolidates dental services provided to Medicaid and FAMIS children under a single administrator to improve access to and utilization of pediatric dental services.
+DMAS implemented its new Smiles For Children dental program on July 1, 2005.
+Smiles For Children consolidated dental services provided to Medicaid and FAMIS children under a single administrator to improve access to and utilization of pediatric dental services.
 Numerous other changes were included in the new program to make it more "provider-friendly" and to reflect industry-standard processes for administering dental benefits.
-The new program has been highly successful: an additional 971 dentists have enrolled; the percentage of Medicaid/FAMIS children receiving dental services is 38% in FY 2007; and initial utilization data indicate more children are accessing dental services.
+The new program has been highly successful.
+For example, by the fourth quarter of SFY 2008, 46 percent of Medicaid/FAMIS children were utilizing dental services, up from 24 percent in 2005.
+Furthermore, by the fourth quarter of SFY 2009, 1,247 dentists were enrolled in the program, an increase of 101 percent since 2005 when 620 dentists were enrolled in the program.